-The forth generation of CompactLogix controllers began with the release of the L1, L2, and L3 back in 2012.
+The fourth generation of CompactLogix controllers began with the release of the L1, L2, and L3 back in 2012.

 While each model was physically different, unlike previous iterations all three shared a large number of features.

 The 5370 Family of Small Programmable Automation Controllers:

 USB was not only more convenient than RS-232, it was also up to 15 times faster when flashing the controller’s firmware.

 Similar to the L4x line, all of the 5370 controllers used an internal capacitor in place of a battery, and they all had a button that could be used on power-up to erase the current program.

 But unlike previous models, 5370 controllers had a Run Mode ‘toggle’ switch in place of the classic ‘key’ switch.